 The mountains around San Luis Obispo Bay area hide Avila Beach very well.
 But if you’re willing to get off the beaten path and get off the freeway you will be rewarded greatly with stunning views of the ocean and a relaxed atmosphere in one of the little known California beach towns.
 Avila Beach, California is the perfect beach town.
 It’s small, clean and simply beautiful!

-Avila Beach is another hidden jewel of the California Central Coast.
+Avila Beach is a jewel of the California Central Coast.
 It is hidden in the San Luis Obispo Bay and if you don’t go there on purpose, you will never see it.
-Avila Pretty is well hidden from the 101 freeway by a beautiful forest and some very tall hills.
+Avila Beach is well hidden from the 101 freeway by a beautiful forest and some very tall hills.
 These hills provide amazing views of the ocean and of San Luis Obispo Bay.
-For now, I’m only posting a few pictures from Avila beach but pretty soon I’ll post my detailed Avila Beach travel guide.
-Enjoy my pictures from Avila Beach for now.

 Pismo Beach is one of those hidden tourist jewels that is within easy reach but bypassed many times by tourists.
 The California coast is just beautiful off the 101 freeway in the Pismo Beach area.
 The fact that many larger tourist attractions like San Luis Obisbo and Hearst Castle are so close, most tourists just pass by Pismo Beach on their way up north.
 What a mistake!
 Pismo Beach is just an amazing stop even if you have only few hours to spare.
 Pretty soon I'll post my detailed Pismo Beach travel guide, but for now enjoy more pictures from Pismo Beach.